eakneller/eakneller/README.md

 ###
-As a geoscientist, I leverage my expertise in geodynamics, basin analysis, and energy exploration to drive informed decision making.
+I leverage my expertise in geodynamics, basin analysis, and energy exploration to drive informed decision making.
 My proficiency in scientific computing, including proficiency in Python, Julia and C++,